Philosophy at A Level

 Philosophy at University

-Doing philosophy or religious studies as a fourth option at A level is one thing; but surely it would be foolish to go on to study it at university?
+Doing philosophy or religious studies at A level is one thing; but surely it would be foolish to go on to study it at university?
 What could it possibly help with in ‘real life’?

 It’s worth noting that self-understanding and self-development don’t finish when you’re 18!
 Philosophy at university has everything that philosophy at A level has to offer, but with much more depth and achievement.